-Proposed workloads and contact hours shall be outlined in writing prior to June 1 each year and will be presented to the President and a representative of the Union.
-Each will have an opportunity to consult with the parties concerned prior to the workload being finalized and the forms signed by the Vice President, Instruction and employee.
+Proposed workloads and contact hours shall be outlined in writing twenty (20) working days prior to the commencement of the proposed workload each year and will be presented to the Vice President, Learning and a representative of the Union.
+Each will have an opportunity to consult with the parties concerned prior to the workload being finalized and the forms signed by the Dean and employee.
 There shall be no increase in the workload during the year except by consent of the employee and the Union.

-- a) Instructors will be expected, where class enrollments are under maximum, to meet optimum class size by tutoring Distance Education students.
+- (a) Instructors will be expected, where class enrolments are under maximum, to meet optimum class size by tutoring Distance Education students.
 Tutorials will be scheduled during regular posted office hours.
-For college purposes Distance Education students assigned in this manner will be regarded as regular students. - b) Where an Appendix 2(a) employee, for whatever reason, has a shortfall of duty hours per week (30 hours) those hours may be made up through Distance Education tutorial and/or alternative academic assignment.
+For college purposes Distance Education students assigned in this manner will be regarded as regular students. - (b) Where an Appendix 2(a) employee, for whatever reason, has a shortfall of duty hours per week (30 hours) those hours may be made up through Distance Education tutorial and/or alternative academic assignment.